argocon22Workshop/ArgoCDRollouts/docs/201_README.md

 ### 1. Install prerequisites

-Only run th rough step 1.1 if you did not attend the 101 workshop.
+Only run through step 1.1 if you did not attend the 101 workshop.

 #### 1.1.
 Prerequisites (if you did not attend)